 Through real-world examples, Steve will demonstrate best practices on how to successfully handle a public relations crisis in your department to preserve your reputation in the community.

-CPRP Preparation: CommunicationsContains 3 Component(s), 0.1 credits offered
+CPRP Preparation: CommunicationsContains 3 Component(s), Includes Credits

 The Communications Module provides instruction to professionals on many of the communications aspects of park and recreation including: Internal and external communications, and strategic planning for communications.